crshenx/CSS-Practice-Project/README.md

 ## Description

-Utilizing only HTML and CSS, create a ecommerce website that sells hosting services
+Utilizing only HTML, CSS and JS, create a ecommerce website that sells hosting services

 ## Features